 The structure of Indian Banking System can be understood as follows:-

 A. Reserve Bank of India (RBI): Reserve Bank of India (RBI) is also called as Central Bank of India.
-RBI was established on April 1, 1935 under the Reserve Bank of India Act, 1934.
-RBI maintains records of deposits from all the banks and revenue and expenditures of Governments and provides loan to other banks whenever needed.
-Thus acts as a banker to the Government and other Banks.
+RBI was established on April 1, 1935, under the Reserve Bank of India Act, 1934.
+RBI maintains records of deposits from all the banks and revenue and expenditures of Governments and provides a loan to other banks whenever needed.
+This acts as a banker to the Government and other Banks.

 B. Scheduled banks: banks which are included in the Second Schedule to the Reserve Bank of India Act, 1934 are scheduled banks.

-1. Commercial Banks: These banks helps the entrepreneurs and businessmen by giving them financial services like debit cards, banks accounts, short term deposits, etc. with the money people deposit in such banks.
+1. Commercial Banks: These banks help the entrepreneurs and businessmen by giving them financial services like debit cards, banks accounts, short term deposits, etc. with the money people deposit in such banks.
 There are 93 commercial banks in India.

 There are 27 public sector banks in our country: 21 nationalized and 6 SBI and associates.